bendelathouwer/python-visa-drivers/README.md

 Here you will find a list of what still needs to be done.
 This list wil grow with the project

--[ ] write a read me and wiki
+- [ ] write a read me and wiki

--[ ] write a usbTMC wrapper which works alongside the tcpip code
+- [ ] write a usbTMC wrapper which works alongside the tcpip code

--[ ] implement error handeling
+- [ ] implement error handeling

--[ ] clean up the code
+- [ ] clean up the code

 - [ ] write the decoder funtions once a protocol decoder hase been aquired

+- [ ] added display and IEEE commands